-One of the five specific wine regions in the Austrian state or generic wine-growing region Burgenland, In 2016, a restructuring took place, with changes in names and territorial boundaries.
-The former name of southern Burgenland was replaced by Eisenberg.
-The new name was chosen because the "ü" could interfere with the export and "Eisenberg" was also once the name of the traditional wine-growing region.
-From the 12th century, the Catholic monastic order of the Cistercian much contributed to the development of viticulture.
+One of the five specific ones wine regions in the Austrian state or generic wine-growing region Burgenland, In 2016 there was a restructuring, with changes in the names and the area boundaries.
+The former name Südburgenland was replaced by Eisenberg.
+The new name was chosen because the "ü" could interfere with the export and "Eisenberg" was also the name of the traditional wine-growing region in the past.
+From the 12th century, the Catholic monastic order of the Cistercian contributed a lot to the development of viticulture.

-The area extends south of the Günser Bergland and lies on the border Hungary, The Pinkatal wine route leads from the largest wine-growing community Rechnitz in the north along the Hungarian border over the communities Eisenberg on the Pinka with the Csaterberg, Hummergraben, Paigl, Reihburg, Saybritz and Szápari vineyards, and Deutsch-Schützen with the Bründlgfangen, Fasching, Ratschen and Weinberg vineyards to the south.
-Other municipalities are Eberau, Güssing, Hannersdorf, Heiligenbrunn (Uhudler community with Uhudler wine shop), Moschendorf (with wine museum and Uhudler wine shop) and Strem.
+The area extends south of the Günser Bergland and lies on the border Hungary, The Pinkatal Wine Route leads from the largest wine-growing community Rechnitz in the north along the Hungarian border over the communities Eisenberg an der Pinka with the Csaterberg, Hummergraben, Paigl, Reihburg, Saybritz and Szápari vineyards, and Deutsch-Schützen with the Bründlgfangen, Fasching, Ratschen and Weinberg vineyards to the south.
+Other communities are Eberau, Güssing, Hannersdorf, Heiligenbrunn (Uhudler community with Uhudler vinotheque), Moschendorf (with wine museum and Uhudler vinotheque) and Strem.

-Eisenberg differs by the climatic conditions of the northern wine-growing areas of Burgenland, especially by higher rainfall.
-The mild, pannonic climate is characterized by intense sunshine.
-The forests favor a cooling in the nights.
-The soils consist mainly of iron-containing, clayey clay.
-After Phylloxera disaster At the beginning of the 20th century, the birth of the rustic, southern Burgenland specialty struck here Uhudler,
+Due to the climatic conditions, Eisenberg differs from the northern wine-growing regions of Burgenland, especially due to the higher rainfall.
+The mild, Pannonian climate is characterized by intense sunshine.
+The forests encourage cooling off at night.
+The floors consist mainly of iron-containing, clayey clay.
+After Phylloxera disaster At the beginning of the 20th century, the rustic, southern Burgenland specialty was born Uhudler,

 In 2017, the vineyards covered a total of 515 hectares of vineyards.
 Compared to 2009 with 499 hectares, this was an increase of 3%.
-The proportion of white wines is 47.7%, the proportion of red wines 52.3%.
-Blaufränkisch dominated with more than a third followed by Welschriesling and Zweigelt:
+The proportion of white wine varieties is 47.7%, the proportion of red wine varieties 52.3%.
+Blaufränkisch dominates with over a third followed by Welschriesling and Zweigelt:

-From the 2008/2009 vintage, the quality controlled Eisenberg DAC was introduced.
-All other quality wines have to with the ancestry Burgenland, the land wines under the wine-growing region designation wine country be marketed.
-In addition to the generally valid DAC conditions the following rules apply:
+From the 2008/2009 vintage, the origin-controlled quality level Eisenberg DAC was introduced.
+All other quality wines have to with the origin Burgenland, the country wines under the wine-growing region name wine country be marketed.
+In addition to the generally applicable DAC conditions the following rules apply: